Architecture

 Chain & Infrastructure

-• Custom gas and fee parameters optimized for agent transactions
+• Sub-cent gas fees optimized for high-frequency agent transactions

 What lives on the chain